Clear cookie banners

 This also includes avoiding misleading ways (‘dark patterns’ or ‘deceptive patterns’) of obtaining consent for cookies, such as by making certain buttons less visible.
 In those cases, your website visitor will not be able to make a well-informed choice.

-Supervision by the Dutch DPA on cookie banners
+Supervision by the AP on cookie banners

 Legal bases